Kefu Lu Assistant Professor of Computer Science

 Current Research:

 As computers become more and more parallel, Professor Lu is interested in how to best harness the power of these complex systems.
-Professor Lu seeks to develop faster and more efficient algorithms for data analysis methods, especially techniques commonly used in machine learning.
-His most recent work is on data clustering and other previous work include optimizing the performance of parallel processors for dynamically arriving tasks.
+Professor Lu seeks to develop faster and more efficient algorithms for data analysis methods.
+His recent works include developing distributed algorithms for data clustering, finding approximation algorithms in the massively parallel model, and analyzing online scheduling algorithms for optimizing the performance of parallel processors.

 Teaching